singhsameer01/count-fi/README.md

 You can deploy the smart contracts on the Aptos blockchain and interact with them using the appropriate commands.

+##Deploy the Smart Contract
+To deploy the smart contract:

+Install Aptos CLI.

+Update the Move.toml file with your wallet address:

+-aptos init
+-Add your Account addr here for Deployment -aptos_count = "0x5ed4664ecfac74f55a37fb7d1122eee8925d93216076cdf0ca9a0e53f495a0eb" -Compile and publish the contract:

+-aptos move compile
+-aptos move publish

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.